mirror/chromium/docs/speed/perf_trybots.md

 Run `tools/perf/run_benchmark try --help` for more information about available options.

-## Specifying additional tracing categories

-You can add `--extra-chrome-categories` to specify additional tracing categories.

 ## Interpreting the results

 Perf trybots create a code review under the covers to hold the trybot results.